 - Option 1: If your device is currently running Android 4.4 KitKat and is compatible with the 5.1 firmware update (aka. lollipop), do that first and forgo the Ebox workaround

-- Option 2: If your device is not compatible for the 5.1 firmware update, bite the bullet and buy an new device (sorry!).
+- Option 2: If your device is not compatible with the 5.1 firmware update, bite the bullet and buy a new device (sorry!).
 With word of Kodi 18.0 Leia soon to be released and Kodi no longer maintaining/supporting past operating systems, you have little choice if you wish to continue to use Kodi down the road.

 Lastly, users will no longer use the Kodi app to access Kodi but the EBOXMC: EBMC 4.4 app to access Krypton 17.0.
 Enough from me.
 Here’s how to install the Ebox work around for Android 4.4 OS and Kodi Krypton 17.0